-We contracted with Crowe LLP (Crowe) to audit the costs incurred by DAI Global LLC (DAI) under a task order from the U.S. Agency for International Development (USAID) to implement the Musharikat program.1 The program's objective was to increase Afghan women's equality and empowerment through strengthening advocacy, increasing awareness of and promoting women's rights.
-Crowe reviewed \$4,067,054 in costs charged to the task order from December 1, 2019, through September 1, 2020.
+We contracted with Crowe LLP (Crowe) to audit the costs incurred by DAI Global LLC (DAI) under a U.S. Agency for International Development task order to implement the Women in the Economy program in Afghanistan.1 The task order's objective was to increase women's employment with advancement potential, and to help grow womenowned businesses in Afghanistan.
+Crowe reviewed \$12,443,157 in costs charged to the task order from December 1, 2019, through August 31, 2020.
 Our contract with Crowe required that the audit be performed in accordance with generally accepted government auditing standards issued by the Comptroller General of the United States.